benjaminjnoack/mythili/README.md

 all, open, closed
 ```

-The direction field determines the direction of the sort and may have one of the following values
+The direction field determines the direction of the sort and may have one of the following values:
 ```
 asc, desc
 ```